rocky/mult-by-constants/tables/fun-facts.md

-Here we have some observations about the sequences
+Here we have some observations about the sequences.

 RISC model (equal-cost adds, subtracts, shifts)
 -----------------------------------------------